-Transactions
+Franchise Transactions

 Valas & Associates, P.C. helps franchisees with any legal issues that arise in their clients' businesses.
-With 18 years of focused experience, attorney Rory Valas and his associates aid business and franchise owners and potential business and franchise owners in many legal capacities:
+With 30+ years of focused experience, attorney Rory Valas and his associates aid business and franchise owners and potential business and franchise owners in many legal capacities:

-Buying a franchise
+Buying a Franchise

-The Federal Trade Commission requires that all franchisors provide potential purchasers with a disclosure document about their background and finances, the business model and the anticipated relationship.
+The Federal Trade Commission requires that all franchisors provide potential purchasers with a disclosure document about their background and finances, the business model, and the anticipated relationship.
 Your lawyer at Valas & Associates, P.C. walks you through the Franchise Disclosure Document (FDD) and the franchise agreement before you purchase.
 It is the franchise agreement, not the FDD, that governs the terms of your contractual relationship with the franchisor.
 For more general information about buying a franchise, see the Federal Trade Commission's Buying a Franchise: A Consumer Guide.

 If you are thinking of buying a franchise, contact experienced franchise law attorney Rory Valas.
 Mr. Valas can help you get a fair deal when buying a franchise or advise you if you should cut your losses with your current franchise investment and get out.
 And, for any legal issue in between, Valas & Associates fully represents your best interests first and your business second.

 Almost every franchise agreement carries a provision—that it represents the entire agreement between the parties and that it supersedes all other promises, representations, or descriptions, often including any set forth in the FDD.
 Reviewing the agreement is critical to the life of your business.
-To the greatest extent possible, you want to make sure that the franchise agreement and its addenda allows for a reasonable return on your investment, the protection of your assets, and the inclusion of any promises being made.
+To the greatest extent possible, you want to make sure that the franchise agreement and its addenda allow for a reasonable return on your investment, the protection of your assets, and the inclusion of any promises being made.

-Renewing your franchise license
+Renewing your Franchise License

 At the end of your franchise contract, you must apply to renew your franchise license.
 No matter how good your business is doing, your franchise renewal is not automatic.
 Upon renewal, the original terms and conditions of your contract are subject to change.
 Your franchisor may raise your fees, change store design, increase sales quota, or make a number of other alterations.
 Your franchise attorney must be able to keep pace with these changes and make sure that you are aware of them.